-Construction of the M9 road corridor is likely to have removed any archaeological remains that may have been present within the motorway boundary.
+Construction of the M9 road corridor is likely to have removed any archaeological remains that may have been present within the boundaries of the trunk road.
 The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.
-Moreover, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the M9 boundary.
+Moreover, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the boundary of the M9.
 As such, there is negligible risk of disturbing or damaging previously undiscovered or unrecorded items of cultural interest.